 Environment Phase Testing Stage Comments SIT Staging Readiness for SIT such as regression for changes, defect re-testing, etc. This will ensure that the actual SIT environments are not broken when new code is deployed.
-SIT Component Integration Component integration tests will be SIT SIT Functional conducted as individual components are SITA 511 SIT Migration can start.
-SIT Functional Regression SIT B SIT SIT Functional Settlement SIT Non-Functional SIT Operational SIT Non-Functional Regression It is assumed these three stages can be executed on one environment, but not in parallel to avoid conflicts.
-Test Participants can decide to have their own environment for each stage or re- purpose their environments for each stage.
-Note new systems, such as the DIP, may be required to run tests on Pre- Prod and Prod.
-UIT UIT Non-SIT LDSO Qualification Supplier & Agent Qualification E2E Sandbox Some Central systems will be provided as a testing service to allow Test Particpants to conduct Qualification Testing and E2E Sandbox Testing.
+SIT A SIT SIT Component Integration SIT Functional SIT Migration SIT Functional Regression Component integration tests will be conducted as individual components are integrated.
+Then full end-to-end testing can start.
+SIT B SIT SIT Functional Settlement SIT Non-Functional SIT Operational SIT Non-Functional Regression It is assumed these four stages can be executed on one environment, but not in parallel to avoid conflicts.
+Test Participants can decide to have their own environment for each stage or repurpose their environments for each stage.
+Note new systems, such as the DIP, may be required to run tests on Pre-Prod and Prod.
+UIT UIT Non-SIT LDSO Qualification Testing Non-SIT Supplier & Agent Qualification Testing E2E Sandbox The DIP and two test harnesses, one for non-SIT LDSO Qualification Testing and one for Non-SIT Supplier & Agent Qualification Testing will be provided as a testing service to allow Test Particpants to conduct Qualification Testing and E2E Sandbox Testing.